American Revolutionary War Letter Archives

 Caleb Brewster correspondence with General George Washington.

-The Caleb Brewster Project is a digital archive of letters between Caleb Brewster and George Washington, and other members of our nation’s first intelligence network.
+The Caleb Brewster Project is a digital archive of letters between Black Rock, Connecticut’s Caleb Brewster and General George Washington and other members of our nation’s first intelligence network.
 The site seeks to demonstrate, through attention to the letters and text of correspondence, a greater understanding of the role Caleb Brewster played in the American War of Independence.
 Click here for index of all correspondence.
 This is a Bridgeport Digital Humanities initiative.

 Text and actual letter images are side by side in a data repository.
-The goal is to achieve more understanding and appreciation of historic heritage while celebrating and preserving the history of Black Rock, Connecticut and Setauket, New York.
+The goal is to achieve more understanding and appreciation of our historic heritage while celebrating and preserving the history of Black Rock, Connecticut.

-Caleb Brewster was originally from Setauket, New York, until the British occupied the area, at which point he moved to Black Rock, Bridgeport (then part of Fairfield), Connecticut.
+Caleb Brewster was originally from Setauket, New York, until the British occupied the area, at which point he fled to Black Rock, Bridgeport (then part of Fairfield), Connecticut.

 Example of Caleb Brewster Letter Correspondence with George Washington